Simmering away on the stove is a big pot of beef stew, filled with carrots, potatoes, celery, beef tips, and broth just to name a few things.

 You’ve stored your stew away and now it’s time to pull it out.

-Whether you froze leftover stew, made stew ahead and froze it, or you are pulling leftovers out of the fridge you can primarily follow the same simple steps and reheat the stew in the microwave, on the stovetop, or in a crockpot.
+Whether you froze leftover stew, made stew ahead and froze it, or are pulling leftovers out of the fridge you can primarily follow the same simple steps and reheat the stew in the microwave, on the stovetop, or in a crockpot.

 - Use a microwave-safe dish with a lid (I love these bowls from Amazon).
 Place the stew in the microwave for 3 minutes.